Student Loan Repayment Options for Veterans and Servicemembers

-If the U.S. Department of Veterans Affairs (VA) has determined that a veteran is unemployable due to a service-connected disability that is 100 percent disabling, the veteran is eligible for a Total and Permanent Disability (TPD) Discharge for his or her federal student loans.
+If the U.S. Department of Veterans Affairs (VA) has determined that a veteran is unemployable due to a service-connected disability that is 100% disabling, the veteran is eligible for a Total and Permanent Disability (TPD) Discharge for their federal student loans.
 If approved, loan holders will return any payments received on or after the date the VA determined that the borrower is unemployable due to a service-connected disability.

 Public Service Loan Forgiveness

 Military service qualifies for public service loan forgiveness.
 The servicemember should choose an income-driven repayment plan, such as pay-as-you-earn repayment or income-based repayment.

 After the servicemember is discharged from active duty service, the servicemember should pursue another public service profession, such as teaching, emergency responder or government, for the remainder of the 10-year period.